IBM-Blockchain-Archive/marbles/tutorial_part1.md

 	}
 ```

-The `read()` function gives us some insight to how variables are retrieved from cc state.
+The `read()` cc function gives us some insight to how variables are retrieved from cc state.
 It is a simple matter of using `stub.GetState()` to fetch the value from the key/value pair.
 The return value of query is an array of bytes.
 This array gets passed to the peer's REST API code which will format it into a JSON string for the response.